Motion for Blood or Urine Sample to be Split

 Chemical test results are compelling evidence for the prosecution in a New Jersey DWI / DUI case, but a test result of .08 percent or greater BAC doesn't equal an automatic conviction.
 A New Jersey DWI defense lawyer skilled in drunk driving defense may make a motion to have a blood or urine sample split and have it analyzed by an independent expert to create reasonable doubt in the defendant's guilt.

-The DWI attorneys at Levow DWI Law have undergone extensive training in blood and urine testing issues.
-We attend national seminars to learn about these issues so that we can use as much knowledge and information as possible to fight for you.
+The DWI attorneys at Levow DWI Law have undergone extensive training in blood and urine testing.
+We attend national seminars to learn about the complexities and issues involved in this testing so that we can use this knowledge and information to fight for you.